certtools/intelmq/docs/user/eventdb.rst

 How to choose the time column?
 ------------------------------

-To utilize the time-series, you need to choose a column containing the right time.
-This is then used by you for manual queries and graphs, but also by the database itself for organizing the data.
+To utilize the time-series, choose a column containing the right time.
+This is then used by you for manual queries and graphs, and also by the database itself for organizing the data.

 The :doc:`IntelMQ Data Format </dev/harmonization-fields>` has two fields that can be used for this:
 ``time.source`` or ``time.observation``.
-Depending on your needs (tracking when event occurred or when was detected, if different) choose one of them.
+Depending on your needs (tracking when the event occurred or when it was detected, if different), choose one of them.

-You can use :ref:`intelmq_psql_initdb` tool to generate SQL schema valid for TimescaleDB by passing the partitioning key:
+You can use the :ref:`intelmq_psql_initdb` tool to generate SQL schema valid for TimescaleDB by passing the partitioning key:

 .. code-block:: bash